 The increase in strict probation conditions poses significant challenges for probation officers, who must monitor compliance and promote rehabilitation with limited resources (Klingele, 2013; Olson, 2019).
 The extensive list of conditions can make it difficult for officers to prioritize their efforts effectively and tailor supervision strategies to individual needs and risks, potentially undermining the quality of supervision and the likelihood of successful outcomes.
 According to Trusts (2020(, overextended supervision officers have less time to devote to high-risk, high-need individuals.
 As caseloads grow, many agencies struggle to prioritize supervision and services for individuals at a high risk of reoffending as well as those with significant needs related to substance misuse, housing instability, or financial insecurity.
 As a result, probation and parole officers often lack sufficient resources to promote success for the people who are most likely to fail on supervision.
 Exhaustive conditions also create an inefficient use of resources because they require officers to focus on enforcement rather than on planning to address risks and needs (Rhine, 2012).
 Special conditions, in particular, should be tailored to each person’s identified risks and needs, and should support behavior change.

 It is unclear what goals are achieved when the number of conditions and restrictions increases the likelihood that an individual will fail on probation and potentially be incarcerated.
 While probation conditions aim to achieve rehabilitation, deterrence, and retribution, an excessive number of stringent requirements can undermine these goals.
 As Taxman et al. (2020) note, overly harsh conditions based on the offense's severity often make it difficult for probation to effectively rehabilitate.
 Additionally, an overemphasis on retributive conditions can hinder the criminal justice system's broader objectives.
-Excessive stringent conditions can set individuals up for failure, leading to future incarceration and undermining rehabilitation.
+Excessively stringent conditions can set individuals up for failure, leading to future incarceration and undermining rehabilitation.
 Burdensome requirements can discourage compliance, reducing deterrence and increasing violation risks.

 Probation Officer's Voice